stevenspiel/survery_doge/README.md

 ```
 rake db:seed
 ```
 Then run shotgun to start the http server:
 ```
 shotgun
 ```

-4. That should get the site running localy on your machine.
+That should get the site running locally on your machine.
 Then in your browser, visit the local host address it shows you.
 It's usually "localhost:9393".